feliam/miniPDF/README.md

 %%EOF
 ```

-As you can see, it's only a matter of adding all the different pdf objects link togheter from the *Catalog*.
+As you can see, it's only a matter of adding all the different pdf objects link together from the *Catalog*.
 The library allows to add them in almost any order.
 Let’s try to follow the basic tree structure.
 To add a *page*, first we need a *pages* dictionary.
 ```
 pages = PDFDict()
 pages['Type'] = PDFName('Pages')